kuohsuanlo/CyberWorld/README.md

 CyberWorld is a minecraft spigot plugin project.
 The goal is
-  - Procedurally generatinh complicated cyberpunk city in minecraft
+  - Procedurally generating complicated cyberpunk city in minecraft
-  - Automatically merging buildings
+  - Automatically merging buildings into mega-structure

 ScreenShot of the city and me :
 ![ScreenShot](http://i.imgur.com/tct3UYv.png)